 Judge Errs in Requiring Sex Offender Registration Felony Child Endangerment Conviction

-After getting the victim drunk and becoming, in her description, “beyond drunk,” she took the victim to her computer room, where alone with just him, she drew her initials on his check.
+After getting the victim drunk and becoming, in her description, “beyond drunk,” she took the victim to her computer room, where alone with just him, she drew her initials on his cheek.
 She then took off his football jersey, put it on herself, and took a picture of herself sitting in his lap.
 She then sent it via text message to the victim’s girlfriend, with the message, “Don’t you wish you were here?”What One Should Learn from This Article: A conviction for felony child endangerment typically does not involve a requirement that defendant register as a sex offender for life, but it can and in the following case, such a requirement was imposed.
-The facts of this case and ineffective assistance of counsel allowed this.
+The facts of this case allowed this.

 Ms. Allexy then insisted, over her husband’s objection, on driving the victim home in her truck.
 She insisted that he sit in the front seat alongside her.
 While driving, she put her hand in the victim’s pants on his penis.
 She then stroked his penis as she drove him home.